beetbox/beets/docs/plugins/embedart.rst

 Embedding Art Automatically
 ---------------------------

-To automatically embed discovered album art into imported files, just :doc:`enable the plugin </plugins/index>`.
+To automatically embed discovered album art into imported files, just enable the plugin (see :doc:`/plugins/index`).
+You'll also want to enable the :doc:`/plugins/fetchart` to obtain the images to be embedded.
 Art will be embedded after each album is added to the library.

 This behavior can be disabled with the ``autoembed`` config option (see below).